Brokerage

 Nuclei are skipped if there are long transfer backlogs unless

-of the task is negative.Nuclei must have associated storages.
+t1Weightof the task is negative.Nuclei must have associated storages.

-The storages associated to nuclei must have enough space
+The storages associated to nuclei must have enough space:

-\[spaceFree + spaceExpired - normalizedExpOutSize \times RW > diskThreshold\]where spaceFree is the free space size in the associated storage, spaceExpired is the size of the space that expired secondary data occupies, normalizedExpOutSize is the expected size of the output file normalized by cpuTime × corePower × day (0.25), RW is the total amount of exiting workload assigned to the nucleus, and diskThreshold is the threshold defined per gshare as
+\[spaceFree + spaceExpired - normalizedExpOutSize \times RW > diskThreshold\]where spaceFree is the free space size in the associated storage, spaceExpired is the size of the space that expired secondary data occupies, normalizedExpOutSize is the expected size of the output file normalized by cpuTime × corePower × day (0.25), RW is the total amount of exiting workload assigned to the nucleus. diskThreshold is the threshold defined per gshare as

-in gdpconfig.Nuclei must pass the data locality check with the following rules:
+read_wanandwrite_wanmust beON.Nuclei must pass the data locality check with the following rules:

 All input datasets are considered if the

-task parameter is set to False or is unspecified.
+taskBrokerOnMastertask parameter is set to False or is unspecified.
 Otherwise, only the primary input dataset is considered, i.e., secondary datasets are ignored.Nuclei with incomplete local data can be used if the

-task parameter is set to True since the parameter enables the data carousel mode and guarantees the input data completeness.
+inputPreStagingtask parameter is set to True since the parameter enables the data carousel mode and guarantees the input data completeness.
 Those nuclei ignore the next two rules with the input data size and the number of input files.The fraction of the data size locally available divide by the total input size must be larger than

-(defined in gdpconfig).The fraction of the number of files locally available divide by the total number of input files must be larger than
+INPUT_SIZE_FRACTION(defined in gdpconfig) if the total input size is larger thanINPUT_SIZE_THRESHOLD(defined in gdpconfig).The fraction of the number of files locally available divide by the total number of input files must be larger than

-(defined in gdpconfig).The entire data locality check is disabled if no nuclei pass and
+INPUT_NUM_FRACTION(defined in gdpconfig) if the total input size is larger thanINPUT_NUM_THRESHOLD(defined in gdpconfig).The entire data locality check is disabled if no nuclei pass and

-are defined in gdpconfig.
+MIN_blahandMAX_blahare defined in gdpconfig.

 Calculate brokerage weight for remaining nuclei using the following formula to choose a nuclei based on that: